Skip to content

 Set the Description to EC2 Application Role.

-Create an Assume Role Policy
+Create an AWS IAM Policy Statement

-Add an AWS IAM Policy Statement within the application-role AWS IAM Role frame.
+Add an AWS::IAM::PolicyStatement Component within the application-role AWS IAM Role frame.

-Set the component name to allow-ec2.
+Set the Component name to allow-ec2.

 Add an array item to the Action array.